R Made Simple Programming for Vocalic R Words

 If you need some specific pictures from your own photo library or if you want to add more smarty symbols, you can create new folders and add new images by tapping the green “+” button.
 In the screenshot below, you will notice a color wheel, which allows you to select a tab color for the folders and images you create.
 Once you add the picture and text, the app automatically sets an audio recording of the word!
 This by far is my favorite feature because you can really customize the app to suit any client, regardless of age!

-Over a decade ago, the developers at Smarty Ears apps released their Syntax City App.
+Over a decade ago, Smarty Ears apps released their Syntax City App, an innovative tool for teaching syntax.
 They were kind enough to gift me this $19.99 app so I could provide a first person, hands on review for caregivers and colleagues.
 Nearly 12 years later and Syntax City still ranks in my top 10 list of apps for speech therapy.
 Let’s take an even closer look at this engaging and reinforcing app: Syntax City.

 PROS: